 As an ISO 9001:2015 Certified company with fully integrated turnkey manufacturing capabilities, Laser Technologies can produce your motor, generator, and pole lamination core assemblies.

-We stack and assemble non-segmented stator cores up to 48" in diameter.
-We can reverse engineer and manufacture stator core frames, end plates, finger plates, vent plates, and pressure plate rings.
-Finished stator cores will be shipped to your facility ready to be wound.
+We offer turnkey lamination assembly services for stator cores, rotors, armatures, and pole lamination assemblies.
+We can reverse engineer and manufacture stator laminations, rotor laminations, armature laminations, lamination end plates, finger plates, vent assemblies, and pressure plate rings.
+Finished stator cores, armatures, and rotors can be shipped to your facility ready to be wound.

 From reverse engineering to final production, Laser Technologies custom tailors manufacturing and assembly solutions for your company's specific assembly requirements.